 About Angelica Seed Essential Oil

+We find our Angelica seed essential oil to have a fresh, spicy, green aroma.
+It’s been described by some aromatherapists as promoting emotional balance.
 In aromatherapy, the actions and uses of angelica seed essential oil are said to be similar to those of angelica root essential oil, except that angelica seed essential oil is NOT phototoxic, which makes it somewhat easier to use for topical applications.
 In perfumery, angelica seed essential oil is said to have more top note impact than the essential oil of angelica root.

 How to Use Angelica Seed Essential Oil with Adults